-Fieldnotes and interview transcripts will be imported into Nvivo20 for data management.
-Data will be analysed thematically (34, 35) by two experienced qualitative analysts (primary and secondary) (LP and MS or EFA) working together to ensure the process is rigorous, and to enable them to discuss the major and minor themes arising inductively and their concomitant categories until consensus agreement can be achieved.
-The secondary analyst will examine a subset of the complete dataset, to ensure methodological veracity during the analytic process.
+Fieldnotes and interview transcripts will be imported into Nvivo V.20 for data management.
+Data will be analysed thematically41 by two experienced qualitative analysts (primary and secondary) (LP and MS or EFA) working together to ensure that the process is rigorous, and to enable them to discuss the major and minor themes arising inductively and their concomitant categories until consensus agreement can be achieved.
+The secondary analyst will examine a subset of the complete data set, to ensure methodological veracity during the analytic process.